IDMNYU/IdeationPrototyping_LadyK/Future.md

 * additional Mood Boards and [Mind Maps](assignmentBriefs/mindMaps.md) (as needed) <strong>  </strong>
 * [Concept Maps](assignmentBriefs/ConceptMap.md)      <strong>  </strong>
-* [User Personas](assignmentBriefs/Personas.md) - 3 general people of different demographics - show your sketches & higher fidelity documents
+* [User Personas](assignmentBriefs/Personas.md) - 3 general people of different demographics - show your sketches & higher fidelity documents - see slides and miroboard: Empathy Map
 * [Stakeholders](assignmentBriefs/StakeholderMaps.md) - represent all the new people in your world
 * Newspaper - front page - see Slack Slides and Miro board
 * Assumptions List - See Miro board